 You can invoke MD5 authentication between two BGP peers.
-This feature must be configured with the same password on both BGP peers otherwise the connection between them will not be made.
+This feature must be configured with the same password on both BGP peers; otherwise, the connection between them will not be made.
+The authentication feature uses the MD5 algorithm.
 Invoking authentication causes the Cisco IOS software to generate and check the MD5 digest of every segment sent on the TCP connection.
 If authentication is invoked and a segment fails authentication, then a message appears on the console.